SaltyGoo/saltygoo.github.io/class/fi_ettin.md

 When your other half spends their last **Collaboration Die**, you recover one **Collaboration Die**.

 ## Us vs Them
-When your other half attacks, you can attack too.
+When your other half attacks on their turn, you can attack too.